-You could add extras to your home insurance like legal cover to protect you from situations that have nothing to do with your home, and much more to do with the courtroom.
+You can add extras to your home insurance like legal cover, to protect you from situations that have nothing to do with your home, and much more to do with the courtroom.

 What is legal cover?

 Sometimes called home insurance legal protection, or family legal protection, it covers legal expenses if you need defence in a court case and help to cover the cost of solicitor's fees when you need legal advice.

 Family legal cover may already be included in your home insurance policy or you can add it on from as little as £30.
 If you have to make a claim, most insurers will cover costs up to a certain amount – normally between £50,000 and £100,000 depending on your policy, though they'll usually only pay if your claim is likely to succeed.

 Although you can buy home insurance with legal cover, your issue doesn't have to be related to your home.
 It's important to check exactly what your policy covers as it will vary, but things that could be covered may include:

 - Property disputes such as noisy neighbours, boundaries, trespassing and damage to your home.